FHA-Approved Condos: The Approval Process And Where To Find Them

-If you’re looking to build equity but you don’t want to maintain a homestead, a condo might be the perfect place to call home.
-FHA-approved condos can be a challenge to find, but read on for some tips and tricks that might help you find your next home.
+If you’re looking to build equity but don’t want to maintain an entire property, a condominium (condo) might be the perfect place to call home.
+One option for financing your condo is an FHA loan.
+FHA-approved condos can be a challenge to find, so let’s explore some tips and tricks that might help you get into your new home.

 What Is An FHA-Approved Condo?

-The Federal Housing Administration (FHA) is a part of the Department of Housing and Urban Development (HUD).
+The Federal Housing Administration (FHA) is a part of the U.S. Department of Housing and Urban Development (HUD).
 HUD administers federal aid to local agencies that manage housing for low-income residents.
-It also backs home loans for many Americans through the FHA.
-An FHA loan is a mortgage that is insured by the FHA and issued by an FHA-approved lender.
+The agency also backs home loans for many Americans through the FHA.
+An FHA loan is a mortgage insured by the FHA and issued by an FHA-approved lender.

-An FHA-approved condominium community or single unit that has been approved for FHA loans has been appraised and has a condo ID number.
+An FHA-approved condo is a condo that can be financed with an FHA loan.
+In order to get approved for FHA loans, a condominium community or single-unit residence has to be appraised to meet FHA loan standards.
+Once the community or single unit is approved, it receives a condo ID number.
 Prior to 2019, an entire condominium community needed to go through the approval process.
-With the rule change of 2019, individual condo units can be approved.
+With the rule change in 2019, individual condo units can be approved as well.

 Why Does A Condo Need To Be Approved For An FHA Loan?

-Condominium communities seeking approval need to complete the HUD Review and Approval Process (HRAP) or Direct Endorsement Lender Review and Approval Process (DELRAP) for lenders.
-The approval timeline depends on the original structure.
+Condominium communities seeking FHA loan approval need to complete the HUD Review and Approval Process (HRAP) or Direct Endorsement Lender Review and Approval Process (DELRAP) for lenders.
+The approval timeline depends on the original structure of the condominium complex.
 Older properties with a lot of special features could take longer to approve.

-Once the community is approved through HRAP or DELRAP, the property receives a condo ID and submission number.
-The community can now be identified as a community that can accept FHA insured loans.
+Once the condo community is approved through HRAP or DELRAP, the property receives a condo ID and submission number.
+The community is now identifiable as one that can accept FHA-insured loans.